arqchicago/pi-approximation/README.md

 In this project, Monte Carlo Simulation is used to approximate the value of pi.

 ## Blog
-My blog on this project can be accessed at TO BE PUBLISHED.
+My blog on this project can be accessed at https://mlai1.blogspot.com/2021/06/monte-carlo-simulation-to-approximate.html.

 ## Monte Carlo Simulation
 Monte Carlo Simulation uses repeated iterations along with randomness to solve problems and approximate answers.
 The simulation requires